 Call on China to free defenders and #RepealRSDL

-In China, brave activists are trying to improve the daily life of their fellow citizens and defend their rights to speak freely, to be treated on an equal footing with others, to protest peacefully, or to practice a religion.
-But the Chinese government fears that their actions will challenge its power and that their criticisms will undermine it.
+In China, brave activists work tirelessly to improve the daily life of their fellow citizens and defend their rights to speak freely, to be treated on an equal footing with others, to protest peacefully, or to practice their religion.
+But the Chinese Government fears that their peaceful actions will challenge its power and that their criticism will undermine it.
 Like the Uyghur and Tibetan peoples, many who stand up for human rights are repressed and silenced, and the authorities have found a very effective way to do that: they disappear them.

-Since 2012, China’s rubber-stamp legislative body passed and amended several articles in its Criminal Procedure Law that give police the power to take people into custody without disclosing where they will be held: this is called ‘Residential Surveillance at a Designated Location’.
-When this happens, people are denied all contact with the outside world, even with their family or a lawyer, for up to six months.
+Since 2012, China’s rubber-stamp legislative body passed and amended several articles in its Criminal Procedure Law that give police the power to take people into custody without disclosing where they will be held: this is called ‘Residential Surveillance at a Designated Location’ (in short: RSDL).
+The police use this practice while they ‘investigate suspects’ of a potential criminal case, prior to a formal arrest.
+Under RSDL, individuals cannot be held in regular detention facilities: instead, they are kept in illegal locations or locations that are explicitly not official detention facilities (the back of a restaurant or the basement of a hotel for instance).
+When they are accused of national security crimes – as it is often the case for human rights defenders – they are denied all contact with the outside world, even with their family or a lawyer, for up to six months.
 No one knows where they are.
 They are interrogated and often tortured to extract confessions.
-Meanwhile, despite the barriers and risks they have to overcome, their families persist in seeking knowledge about their loved one’s fate and justice for what they suffered.
+Meanwhile, despite the barriers and risks they have to overcome, the families of defenders persist in inquiring about their loved one’s fate and whereabouts, and seeking justice for what they suffered.

 Many human rights activists have stopped promoting dignity, peace and justice in their communities because they fear to be disappeared by the police.
 This practice – enforced disappearance – is absolutely wrong and prohibited under international law.
 Everyone should be able to speak their mind and participate in the life of their communities.